thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-summit-2023.md

 > I'm attending my first PowerShell & DevOps Global Summit this year and I'm also a presenter!

-If you're interested in attending, please check out [PowerShellSummit.org][PowerShellSummit] where you can [register][Register].
+If you're interested in attending, please check out [PowerShellSummit.org](https://powershellsummit.org) where you can [register](https://powershellsummit.org).
 But hurry, registration closes on April 7th!

 ## Talks